Chakra (2021 film): Production

 The film was initially touted to be the sequel of Vishal's previous action thriller hacker film Irumbu Thirai, which became a success at the box office in 2018.
 The film was rumored to be titled Irumbu Thirai 2 as the film genre was quite similar to the former.
 However the film was later titled as Chakra by the filmmakers as the film story revolves around Ashoka Chakra which is the highest peacetime military decoration in India.
 Veteran actress K. R. Vijaya made a comeback through this film after a sabbatical of three years.
 In preparation for their roles, both Shraddha Srinath and Regina Cassandra underwent training in martial arts and motorcycle riding, respectively.

 Music

-The film score has been composed by Yuvan Shankar Raja.
+The film score was composed by Yuvan Shankar Raja, containing only three songs.